 - two lines of twelve characters (2x12)

 - two lines of sixteen characters (2x16)

-- three lines of sixteen characters (3x16)
+- three lines of twelve characters (3x12)

-- three lines of 18 characters (3x18).
+- three lines of eighteen characters (3x18)

-5. Each character is formed from a matrix of display cells 5 wide and 7 deep and has a nominal character height of 420mm, although 2 x 12 signs on gantries use a nominal character size of 320mm.
-Combined EMS/ EMI are now available whereby part of the display panel is assigned a continuous matrix capable of either text or EMI display depending on the particular need at any given time.
+5. Each character is formed from a matrix of display cells 5 wide and 7 deep and has a nominal character height of 400mm, although 2x12 signs on gantries use a nominal character height of 320mm.
+Combined Message Signs/EMI are now available whereby part of the display panel is assigned a continuous matrix capable of either text or EMI display depending on the particular need at any given time.

-6. EMS are usually installed on Cantilever or Portal Gantries.
+6. Message Signs are usually installed on Cantilever or Portal Gantries.

-7. FTMS are any type of VMS that display two or more fixed legends (or a blank display and one or more legends).
-There are currently a number of technologies used in such signs, the more common being active light emitting (as above), flexible roller blind and rotating plank or prism, the latter two normally being electro mechanical.
-Of these type the rotating plank or prism is most suitable for strategic use.
-Because of the drawbacks noted below, FTMS are not now widely used and are generally most suitable for signing diversion routes.
+7. FTMS are any type of VMS that display two or more fixed legends (or a blank display and one or more used in such signs, the more common being active light emitting (as above), flexible roller blind and rotating plank or prism, the latter two normally being electro mechanical.
+Of these types the rotating plank or prism is most suitable for strategic use.
+Because of the drawbacks noted below, FTMS are now not widely used and are generally most suitable for signing diversion routes.